About the Program

 GIS/GPS Technicians

 The Geographic Information Systems (GIS) field continues to provide many career opportunities for our students and graduates.
-There have been an increased number of paid internships in GIS and global positioning (GPS) for our students.
+There has been an increased number of paid internships in GIS and global positioning (GPS) for our students.
 Graduates in forestry have enough background in GPS and GIS to qualify as technicians for the growing GIS Industry.
 GIS technicians perform digitizing (mapping), GPS data collection, and basic GIS tasks.
 State government and private corporations currently have openings for mapping or cartographic technicians.

 UMFK GIS student working on their laptop in the science lab.

-Students seeking employment as a GIS specialist may further their studies with the GIS Minor if they are Bachelor’s students, or GIS Certificate if they are Associate’s students, the GIS concentration under the Computer Systems Administration Major, or one in the Environmental Studies Program.
 GIS specialists have more extensive training in database management, programming, and geospatial analysis and are currently sought after by the industry.
 Both educational options at UMFK provide graduates with the skills to compete in this growing field.
 UMFK is a member of the Maine GIS Education Consortium, a group of University of Maine System Schools actively promoting GIS undergraduate education and post-graduate educational opportunities.

 • FOR 100: Introduction to Forestry